 You should aim to water your cilantro every few days.
-You should be giving your plants about an inch of water each week per plant.
+You should be giving your cilantro about 1 inch of water each week per plant.

 If you are growing cilantro in containers you will need to water a little more often particularly when the temperatures rise.